Abid349-dot/COASTLINE/README.md

 # Coastline - GitHub Pages Ready Static Site

-This is a single-page static landing page for **Coastline** (Men's Jackets), ready to upload to GitHub Pages.
+This is a single-page static landing page for **Coastline** , ready to upload to GitHub Pages.
 It uses Tailwind via CDN so there's no build step required.
 Just upload the files to the `main` branch root of a public repository.

 ## How to deploy